henrysky/astroNN/README.md

 # astroNN
-A python package to do neural network in astronomy with Tensorflow Edit Add topics
+A python package to do neural network in stellar spectra with Tensorflow
+#### !!!Still in Development!!!!

 ## Getting Started